abhidp/aws-sdk-ec2-api-test/README.md

 * Checks everytime if a Key Pair exists, if exists then use it for EC2 creation, if doesn't then create one on the fly and use it
 * Send request for EC2 Instance creation and wait until status of the instance is `running`.
 Validate this status with help of Chai assertions
 * Send request for EC2 Instance termination and wait until status is `terminated`.
 Validate this status with help of Chai assertions

+_Note: The above test is not set up to run in CI as I have a public CircleCI account and dont't wanna risk exposing my AWS access key-id credential to the www_